paf31/stack-safety-for-free/index.markdown

         tell n
         return (Left (m - 1))

+In [Uustalu], monads supporting a `tailRecM` operation are called _completely iterative_, although the conditions for validity of instances is different.
+There they are used to capture monads supporting the side-effect of _partiality_ in a total language.
+Our instance for `Identity` would be considered unsafe, for example.

 ## Interpreting Free Monads Safely

 Tail recursive monads provide a safe alternative to the `runFree` function, which previously was restricted to a handful of monads.